jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_five.md

 Shows up to 3 possible checkout paths
 ```

-So from the sounds of things we get 3 numbers in each .checkout item rather than 1 number.
+So from the sounds of things, we get 3 numbers in each .checkout item rather than 1 number in each element.
+Sounding good so far

-`For 40: "D20", "D10 D10", "T8 D8"`
+`e.g. for 40: "D20", "D10 D10", "T8 D8"`

 First, what we're saying is we have a new object literal for each checkout item where we place the checkout suggestions.